wbrowar/craft-guide/README.md

 ![Screenshot](resources/img/guide-settings.png)

 Regular CSS can be used, as well.
+Custom CSS entered in Guide's plugin settings will appear on all pages within the CP.

 *NOTE: Another idea could be to rebrand Guide to your own company's brand colors.*